Touki Toussaint: Atlanta Braves

 On June 20, 2015, the Diamondbacks traded Touissant to the Atlanta Braves along with Bronson Arroyo for Phil Gosselin.
 He finished the 2015 season with a 4.83 ERA in 17 total starts, including a 5.73 ERA over ten starts as a member of the Rome Braves.
 The rocky season was attributed to the Diamondbacks' request Toussaint cut down on the use of his curveball, shortly after his debut with Kane County, as the team felt becoming excessively reliant on the pitch early in his career would lead to injury.
 Not throwing his curveball gave Toussaint time to improve his changeup, which became a viable third pitch over the course of the season.
 Toussaint spent 2016 with Rome.
 He struggled to begin the season, but improved after making adjustments to his pitching delivery.

-Toussaint began 2017 with the Florida Fire Frogs and was promoted to the Mississippi Braves in late July 2017, making his Southern League debut on July 31 against the Mobile BayBears.
+Toussaint began the 2017 season with the Florida Fire Frogs and was promoted to the Mississippi Braves in late July 2017, making his Southern League debut on July 31 against the Mobile BayBears.
 In 145 total innings pitched between Florida and Mississippi, he pitched to a 6–13 record with a 4.53 ERA along with 167 strikeouts.
 He appeared in the offseason Arizona Fall League with the Peoria Javelinas.
 Toussaint started the 2018 season in Mississippi, recording a 2.93 ERA with 107 strikeouts until a midseason promotion to the Gwinnett Stripers.
 Toussaint faced the Norfolk Tides in his first International League game on July 5, 2018, pitching 6 2/3 innings while yielding one run on five hits.
 He was named to the All-Star Futures Game, and appeared in relief to pitch the eighth inning.

 On August 13, 2018, the Braves purchased Toussaint's contract and added him to the roster.
 He made his MLB debut the same day with a start against the Miami Marlins, yielding one run on two hits in six innings pitched.
 Toussaint spent time at spring training prior to the start of the 2019 season, and began the year at Gwinnett.

 On July 4, 2020, it was announced Toussaint had tested positive for COVID-19.
 In 2020, he was 0–2 with an 8.88 ERA over 24.1 innings.

 On March 27, 2021, Toussaint was placed on the 60-day injured list with a strain in his throwing shoulder.
 He was activated from the injured list on July 16.
 In 2021 for the Braves he was 3-3 with a 4.50 ERA.
 The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.

 The Braves designated Toussaint for assignment on July 2, 2022.